Vadim Spiridonov: Biography

-Actor worked a lot and behind the scenes.
-Master dubbing, announced more than fifty both domestic and foreign films.
-Spiridonov's voice said over the years the world of cinema stars − Alain Delon, Gerard Depardieu, Jack Nicholson, Michel Piccoli, Patrick Macnee, Martin Landau, Sergiu Nicolaescu, Amitabh Bachchan.
+Actor also worked as a voice actor, dubbing more the fifty Soviet and foreign films − Alain Delon, Gerard Depardieu, Jack Nicholson, Michel Piccoli, Patrick Macnee, Martin Landau, Sergiu Nicolaescu, Amitabh Bachchan.

 In the mid-1980s, Vadim Spiridonov made his debut as a film director.
 The studio Mosfilm, he directed a short film on the script Eduard Volodarsky called Two people.
 In December 1989 and Spiridonov planned to start filming his second movie, but unfortunately these plans were not destined to be fulfilled.